GoogleChromeLabs/text-encode-transform-polyfill/DESIGN.md

 TextEncoderStream and TextDecoderStream APIs so that text encoding and decoding can be done with the Streams API.

-The objective of this Prollyfill is to permit experimentation with the new standard.
-It is called a "Prollyfill" rather than a "Polyfill" because it implements what the standard might be rather than what the standard is.

 ## Motivation

-Integration between the Streams API and the Encoding API is useful, however it doesn't exist yet.
-This prollyfill provides a bridge to allow experimentation in the meantime.
+Integration between the Streams API and the Encoding API is useful, however it is not implemented in browsers yet.
+This polyfill provides a bridge to allow using the new APIs in the meantime.

 ## Requirements & Scope

 ### Requirements
- - The prollyfill must work in browsers that have implementations of the pre-requisite APIs.
+ - The polyfill must work in browsers that have implementations of the pre-requisite APIs.
- - The prollyfill should implement the expected API with the expected semantics.
+ - The polyfill should implement the expected API with the expected semantics.
- - The prollyfill should enable development of web platform tests.
- - The prollyfill should provide acceptable performance.
+ - The polyfill should provide acceptable performance.
- - The prollyfill should be convenient to use.
+ - The polyfill should be convenient to use.
- - The prollyfill should function within Workers as well as document environments.
+ - The polyfill should function within Workers as well as document environments.
- - The prollyfill should be close enough to the intended standard to function identically in non-pathological cases, and to permit tests to be developed against it.
+ - The polyfill should be close enough to the intended standard to function identically in non-pathological cases.

 ### Non-requirements
- - The prollyfill doesn't need to support environments that do not have the TextEncoder and TextDecoder APIs.
+ - The polyfill doesn't need to support environments that do not have the TextEncoder and TextDecoder APIs.
- - The prollyfill doesn't need to support environments that do not support ReadableStream and WritableStream.
+ - The polyfill doesn't need to support environments that do not support ReadableStream and WritableStream.
- - The prollyfill doesn't need to provide the maximum possible performance.
+ - The polyfill doesn't need to provide the maximum possible performance.
- - The prollyfill doesn't need to support versions of Javascript prior to ES6.
+ - The polyfill doesn't need to support versions of Javascript prior to ES6.
- - The prollyfill doesn't need to have perfect fidelity to the standard.
+ - The polyfill doesn't need to have perfect fidelity to the standard.

 ## Assumptions

 - All the browsers that meet the other requirements will support ES6.
-- The prollyfill can be modified as standardisation proceeds.
+- The polyfill can be modified as standardisation proceeds.

 ## Detailed Design

 ### Interface

-The prollyfill will be used by importing it into the page using a `<script>` tag prior to using the functionality.
+The polyfill will be used by importing it into the page using a `<script>` tag prior to using the functionality.
 In Worker environments it will be imported using `importScripts()`.